calebkm/permanent_record/README.md

 ]
 ```

 But since we're using a Rails backend, it would nice if we could pretend the Chapter information stored in this constant was actually stored in a database.
 That way we could use all the goodies that Rails provides - like finders and path helpers.
-Here is where ConstantRecord comes in.
+Here is where PermanentRecord comes in.
 Continue our story below in the Usage section.

 ## Install ##